bsmiguelangel/nimbleTools/README.md

 ## To do

-* Consider a new package name, such as `nimbleTools`, as the package now includes tools beyond parallelisation.
+* Extend `lerouxObjects()` so that Leroux CAR objects can also be constructed from alternative neighbourhood representations, including the usual `WinBUGS` objects `adj` and `num`, and graph formats commonly used with `INLA`, in addition to a binary neighbourhood matrix `W`.
-* Extend `lerouxObjects()` so that Leroux CAR objects can also be constructed from the usual `WinBUGS` neighbourhood objects `adj` and `num`, in addition to a binary neighbourhood matrix.
+* Assess the sensitivity of the adaptation parameter used in the zero-mean constraint, currently fixed at `10`.
 * Implement exact random generation from the Leroux CAR distribution, following GMRF simulation methods such as those described by Rue and Held.
 * Release version `1.0.0` when the package is ready for submission to `CRAN`.